torrismile/survey_angel_devil/README.md

-# Welcome to Candy Shop
+# Welcome to My Survey

 This project is hosted [here](http://survey.vikiniedobova.cz/).